guilhermelamb/Machine-Learning-Studies/README.md

 In the future, I also plan to put theoretical content on each subject studied, so this repository can serve as a quick reference for theoretical and practical subjects.

-Feel free to look at each topic =)
+Feel free to look at each topic :smile:

 * [Databases](https://github.com/guilhermelamb/Machine-Learning-Studies/tree/main/Databases)
 * [Pre-Processing](https://github.com/guilhermelamb/Machine-Learning-Studies/tree/main/Pre-Processing)